aholmback/seval/devops/roles/python/README.md

-I read requirements.txt and install everything to a virtual environment
+I install python 3.5 on system and requirements.txt in a virtual environment

 Provide project path (or {{ playbook\_dir }} will be assumed).